Crash of a Lockheed L-414 Hudson VI in Ohakea AFB: 3 killed

 Circumstances:

-Shortly after take off, while climbing, the aircraft stalled and crashed in a desert area near the airport.
-All 16 occupants were killed.
-It is possible that the aircraft was overloaded at the time of the accident.
+Shortly after takeoff from Khartoum Airport, while climbing, the twin engine airplane stalled and crashed in a desert area near the airport.
+The airplane was destroyed and all 16 occupants were killed.
+The flight, en route to Takoradi, was operated by BOAC on behalf of the Royal Air Force.

 Crew: